freeCodeCamp/guide/src/pages/ruby/ruby-introduction/index.md

 ## Version

-The current stable version is 2.3.0\.
-It has various performance improvements and syntactic additions from its predecessor, ruby v2.2.4.
+The current stable version is 2.4.2\.
+It contains security improvements from its predecessor, ruby v2.3.5.

 ## Installation